Conference: Economy of IP Rights: Tax Instruments Supporting Film Production and Valuation of Copyrights

-The Institute of Finance of SGH, in cooperation with the Center for the Global Economy of UKSW, the Chartered Institute of Management Accountants (CIMA), invites you to participate in an international conference entitled: Economy of IP Rights:Tax Instruments Supporting Film Production and Valuation of Copyrights.
+The Institute of Finance of SGH, in cooperation with the Center for the Global Economy of UKSW, the Chartered Institute of Management Accountants (CIMA) and the the Wielkopolski Branch of the National Chamber of Tax Advisers, invites you to participate in an international conference entitled: Economy of IP Rights:Tax Instruments Supporting Film Production and Valuation of Copyrights.

 Location: Warsaw School of Economics